The rise of the internet age led many of us to assume that print media was going away.

 Both can increase the visibility of the other.
 They each do different, but complementary, things.

-With a better understanding of how they work hand in hand, your marketing will be more effective than ever.
+With a better understanding of how they work hand in hand, your marketing for your commercial painting company will be more effective than ever.

 A quick visit to a trusted print shop can make all the difference in your next round of publicity and promotions.